Meelinank/sanntid/README.md

 ## HARDWARE
 **The hardware used in this project was:**
-- Raspberry Pi zero
+- Raspberry Pi zero W
 - sparkfun pi servohat https://www.sparkfun.com/products/15316
 - raspberry pi camera module v2
 - Sphero RVR.
-- A hard Flat tube was printed to avoid camera wobble while driving, look for file in CAD files
+- A plastic square ring was printed to avoid camera wobble while driving, look for file in CAD files

 ## INSTALLATION